EmiliosRichards/File-Management-System/README.md

 4. Account for exeption handling.

-**This covers the design phase of the project.
-Next, we will cover how to use the finished product, how I arrived at the completion of said product, and what I learned during the process of creating it.**
+**This covers the design phase of the project.**

+---

 # Building Process
+**This section was written post-build.
+It will cover how to use the finished product + insight into the process of its creation, future work, and more.**

 # Reflection